eclipse-langium/langium-website/content/docs/configuration-services.md

     }
 };
 ```
-Similarly to [overridden services](#overriding-and-extending-services), a call to the `ArithmeticsValidator` property will create a new instance of the class `ArithmeticsValidator`.
+Similarly to [overridden services](#overriding-and-extending-services), the first access to the `ArithmeticsValidator` property will create a new instance of the class `ArithmeticsValidator`.

 The `ArithmeticsValidator` service does not depend on other services, and no argument is passed during the instantiation of the class.
 If you implement a service that depends on other services, the constructor of your service should expect `<yourDslName>Services` as argument.
 The initializer function can expect that object as argument and pass it to your services constructor, such as:
 ```Typescript